Non-Discrimination

 Resources and Informal Guidance

 As a general rule, it is impermissible to discriminate on the basis of a legally protected status, attribute, or trait, whether that discrimination harms or helps the subject.
-This is because giving a preference or exclusive benefit to one individual with a particular attribute necessarily means that someone else, who has a different attribute, will be treated less-favorably because of it.
+This is because giving a preference or exclusive benefit to one individual with a particular attribute necessarily means that someone else, who does not have that attribute, will not have the same opportunities because of that attribute.
 For example, the U.S. Supreme Court ruled against race-conscious admissions practices that were intended to increase racial minority representation on a school's student body.
 Students for Fair Admissions, Inc. v.
 President and Fellows of Harvard College, 600 U.S. 181 (2023).
-The Court recognized, among other things, that while that policy increased admissions of applicants from races that were historically under-represented at the school (which the Court recognized as a worthwhile goal), it simultaneously and unconstitutionally excluded many well-qualified applicants from consideration based only on their race.
+The Court recognized, among other things, that while that policy increased admissions of applicants from races that were historically under-represented at the school (which the Court recognized as a worthwhile goal), it simultaneously and unconstitutionally excluded many well-qualified applicants from consideration based on their race.

-But in some cases, having an attribute is protected, but the lack of that attribute is not.
+But in some cases, having an attribute is protected, but the lack of that attribute--not having it--is not.
 This occurs most commonly in the case of age (advanced age is protected, young age is not), disability (having a disability is protected, but being a person without a disability is not), and veteran status (being a veteran is protected, but being a non-veteran is not).
 In some cases, an organization may legally discriminate on the basis of those attributes as long as the person with the attribute is treated more-favorably or at least not any less-favorably than the person without.
-This may be true even if it results in less-favorable treatment for the person without the attribute.
 For example, because only advanced age is protected an employer might have a policy against hiring young employees for certain positions (e.g. driving a company vehicle) because the employer feels (rightly or not) that young employees lack maturity to perform their duties well.
 But a similar policy barring older employees from certain positions based only on their age may be illegal.
 Persons subject to this Policy should consult the Office of General Counsel before distinguishing or differentiating among individuals or groups on the basis of or lack of any legally protected status, attribute, or trait.
 These are nuanced, fact-specific issues that turn on multiple considerations to detailed and too numerous to outline here.